usnistgov/800-63-3-Implementation-Resources/sp800-63c/05-Scenarios.md

 #### Privacy-enhancing Federated Identity

 In many cases, relying parties do not need to know the full identity of a subscriber.
-Relying parties need to request only as much information as they need to complete the transaction requested by the subscriber, and IdPs need to limit what information relying parties have access to within a transaction [[section 5.2]].
+Relying parties need to request only as much information as they need to complete the transaction requested by the subscriber, and IdPs need to limit what information relying parties have access to within a transaction as per [Section 5.2](https://pages.nist.gov/800-63-3/sp800-63c.html#privacy-reqs).
 Furthermore, with protocols like OpenID Connect, the attributes of the subscriber can be sent separately from the assertion itself, limiting leakage of this information.

-Pairwise identifiers ought to be used in place of persistent or correlatable identifiers whenever possible [[section 6.3]].
+Pairwise identifiers ought to be used in place of persistent or correlatable identifiers whenever possible (See [Section 6.3](https://pages.nist.gov/800-63-3/sp800-63c.html#ppi)).
 This limits relying parties in attempts of tracking or identifying individual subscribers across different systems.

-When possible, claim references ought to be used to communicate identity information rather than raw data [[section 7.3]].
+When possible, claim references ought to be used to communicate identity information rather than raw data (See [Section 7.3](https://pages.nist.gov/800-63-3/sp800-63c.html#protecting-information)).
 For example, if a relying party needs to know whether a subscriber is over eighteen years old, the IdP can respond that the subscriber is over eighteen without sharing the subscriber's age or birthdate.

 #### Parallel Authentication